Mahtab-Shabani/Retinal-Blood-Vessel-Segmentation-by-Active-Contour/README.md

 We carry out the algorithm in MATLAB version R2014a on a personal computer running Windows 10 with an Intel(R) Core i5-7200U, the processor 2.5GHz and 8 GB of memory.
 The proposed algorithm is experimented on five public available dataset.
 The values achieved are 94.3%, 73.36%, and 97.41% for accuracy, sensitivity, and specificity, respectively, on the DRIVE dataset, and the proposed algorithm is comparable to the state-of-the-art approaches.

 ![image](https://user-images.githubusercontent.com/21992001/188757404-4d7e2356-d4fc-4f6a-86b4-2dc5e406d3ff.png)
+*The top: Randomly chosen images from DRIVE dataset.
+The middle: Segmentation results.
+The bottom: Expert's annotation.*

 **Performance metrics on the DRIVE, STARE, HRF, CHASE DB1, and ARIA databases:**
 ![image](https://user-images.githubusercontent.com/21992001/188757447-7e44be60-17ec-41e1-81ff-e077caa46f16.png)